How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Receive email confirmation

-- Your application enters the GP review queue
+- Your application enters the physician review queue

-- May contact you by phone or email for clarification if needed
+- May contact you by phone, video call, or email for clarification if needed

 - Assesses whether to issue the certificate